Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond

 Interestingly, both \emph{Cohen’s Kappa} and \emph{Matthews correlation coefficient} correspond to \emph{adjusted homophily}.
-As argued in~\citet{gosgens2021good}, the Matthews coefficient is one of the best classification evaluation measures in terms of its theoretical properties.
-Our extended analysis confirms this conclusion for the corresponding homophily measure: we prove a stronger version of asymptotic constant baseline and also establish a stronger variant of monotonicity in the interval of large values $h_{adj}$.
-The latter result is essential since in~\citet{gosgens2021good} it was only claimed that monotonicity is violated when $C>2$.
+As argued in~\cite{gosgens2021good}, the Matthews coefficient is one of the best classification evaluation measures in terms of its theoretical properties.
+Our extended analysis confirms this conclusion for the corresponding homophily measure: we prove a stronger version of asymptotic constant baseline and also establish a stronger variant of monotonicity in the interval of large values of $h_{adj}$.
+The latter result is essential since in~\cite{gosgens2021good} it was only claimed that monotonicity is violated when $C>2$.

-Another measure advised by~\citet{gosgens2021good} is \emph{symmetric balanced accuracy}.
+Another measure advised by~\cite{gosgens2021good} is \emph{symmetric balanced accuracy}.
 Since in our case the class adjacency matrix is symmetric, it gives the same expression as \emph{balanced accuracy}: $ h_{bal} = \frac{1}{C} \sum_{k=1}^{C} \frac{|(u,v): y_u = y_v = k|}{D_k}. $ The obtained measure satisfies the maximal and minimal agreement properties.
 However, it is not empty class tolerant and thus is not monotone.
-The asymptotic constant baseline is also not satisfied.
-Indeed, for the configuration model the value $c_{base}$ depends on the number of classes and is equal to $1/C$.
+The asymptotic constant baseline is also not satisfied: the value $c_{base} = 1/C$ depends on the number of classes.
 Thus, despite this measure being suitable for classification evaluation, it cannot be used as a homophily measure.
-This difference is caused by the fact that homophily measures have to be comparable across datasets with different number of classes, while for classification evaluation it is not required.
+This difference is caused by the fact that homophily measures have to be comparable across datasets with different numbers of classes, while for classification evaluation it is not required.

 Finally, note that similarly to our derivations in Section~\ref{sec:adjusted_homophily}, the value $h_{bal}$ can be adjusted to have both maximal agreement and constant baseline.
 Interestingly, this would lead to a slighlty modified class homophily with $[\cdot]_+$ operation removed.
 As discussed in Section~\ref{sec:properties-existing}, the obtained measure satisfies only the maximal agreement and constant baseline.